 For some questions, there will simply be a right or wrong answer.
 For others, partial credit may be earned by showing your work and the logic you used to arrive at the answer you did.
 Writing quality will matter when I grade your assignments.
 Be specific, precise, attentive to detail, and careful in how you phrase your answers, as you will be graded based on your actual answer (what is on the page), not what you intended to say or said awkwardly.
 Do not wait until the last minute to start the assignments, as procrastination will show in the quality of your work.
 Use Word or another word processing program you are comfortable with.
-Use the symbol font for Greek symbols when needed, and learn to use Microsoft's Equation editor or some other mathematics system.
+Use the symbol font for Greek symbols when needed, and learn to use Microsoft's Equation editor or some other mathematics system (Latex is a great typesetting option).
 Be careful in your formatting or mathematical equations, and be aware of order of operations rules.
 Be proud of what you submit.

-You are expected to turn in a hard copy of your assignment with all sheets stapled together, as well as upload an electronic copy to a CARMEN drop box labeled for that assignment.
-An assignment is determined to be late if the hard copy is note delivered to me by the date the assignment is due.
+You are expected to turn in a hard copy of your assignment with all sheets stapled together.
+An assignment is determined to be late if the hard copy is note delivered to me in class on the date the assignment is due.